Kip Janvrin: World records

 He was the world record holder in the Icosathlon, which is the double decathlon, from September 8, 2002 to September 25, 2010 with scores of 6,912 on day one and 7,273 on day two for 14,185 points total.
 Since he was 37 at the time, that mark stands as the Masters M35 record, however the score has been Age graded to 14,991.

 On August 24, 2005, at San Sebastian, he scored 8618 points in the Men Outdoor Decathlon to set the World Masters Athletics (WMA) record for the M40 age group.

 He holds the world record for most career decathlon wins (41) and is the American record holder for most career decathlons over 8,000 points (26).
 He won the decathlon a record 15 times at the Drake Relays, which is the most by any athlete in the history of the competition.

+Coaching career

+Janvrin, a native of Panora, Iowa, was a former track and field coach at the University of Central Missouri and, as of August 2, 2024, is currently an assistant track and field coach for pole vault and combined events with the Kansas State Wildcats.